Advertisement

 Other Programs

 The Housing Choice Voucher Program (Section 8) waitlist is closed.
-Other Connecticut agencies may have open waitlists.
+Information for other Connecticut agencies can be found at www.cthcvp.org or www.affordablehousingonline.com.

 HACH is not currently accepting applications for our PBV program.